 All States and worldwide.
 I have particular expertise in Asia (China, Korea, Japan, and Singapore).

-Rosemary Coates in the Social NetworksFacebook Twitter LinkedIn
+Blue Silk Consulting in the Social NetworksFacebook Twitter LinkedIn

 Ms. Coates has been a global supply chain consultant for 25 years and has worked on projects for over 80 clients.
 Prior to consulting, Ms. Coates spent 10 years as an executive in the high-tech industry and as an adjunct professor in California colleges where she taught manufacturing, management, and international business.